Adedoyin-Emmanuel/Adedoyin-Emmanuel/README.md

 - 💻 I’m open to Jobs or internships as a Fullstack Engineer, Software Tester, or Product Ambassador.

-- ❣️ I’m interested in the Fintech space.
+- ❣️ I’m interested in working with DOTNET (ASP.NET CORE, BLAZOR).

 - 🔭 I’m currently working on **<a href="https://clipsave.ng/app"> Clipsave </a> A free, all in one media downloader**